Read This First

 Prompt 2: Elaborate on the history of the Reproducibility Crisis, and provide an extensive explanation of its causes and effects.

-The section turns on History, Causes, and Effects.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep History, Causes, and Effects in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep History distinct from Causes.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep History distinct from Causes.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Improving Science should be judged by how it handles error.
+The methodological question in Improving Science is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 The Reproducibility Project